Hardware

 What is a VLAN and why should I use it in a home network?

-A VLAN (virtual local area network) creates separate logical subnets on the same physical hardware.
-By placing IoT devices, guest Wi‑Fi, printers or NAS on distinct VLANs, you prevent compromised gadgets from reaching sensitive data, reduce broadcast traffic, and can apply tailored firewall rules to each segment.
-Modern routers now include step‑by‑step wizards that let hobbyists set up VLANs without deep networking expertise.
+A VLAN (virtual local area network) creates separate logical subnets on the same physical switch or router.
+By placing IoT devices, printers, or NAS storage on different VLANs you isolate traffic, reduce broadcast noise and prevent a compromised device from reaching sensitive resources.
+Modern consumer routers now include simple VLAN setup wizards, making the feature accessible without enterprise knowledge.

 More in the feed